xixiaofinland/dotfiles/README.md

-# This repo is converted into Nix-compatable version in the [new repo](https://github.com/xixiaofinland/dotfiles-nix)
+# This repo is orphaned.
+It's converted into Nix-compatable version in the [new repo](https://github.com/xixiaofinland/dotfiles-nix)

 # What